Lachin-Khankendi road: Russian peacekeepers’ vehicles move freely through protest area | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Thursday ensured free passage of four supply vehicles and a truck of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Friday ensured free passage of eight supply vehicles of Russian peacekeepers along the Lachin-Khankendi road.